-operating mode: LAN-LAN Bridge Bridge between LAN-A (A) and LAN-B (B) LAN-WLAN Bridge Bridge between WLAN (A) and LAN-B (B) WLAN-WLAN Bridge Bridge between WLAN- Client (A) and WLAN-AP (B) swap MAC: Specifies if the MAC addresses on the interface A (LAN-A or WLAN) should be replaced with the MAC address of the device. own frames: Specifies if the own f rames (frames from and to the device) should be ignored for the analyzing (recommended).
+operating mode: LAN-LAN Bridge Bridge between LAN-A (A) and LAN-B (B) LAN-WLAN Bridge Bridge between WLAN (A) and LAN-B (B) WLAN-WLAN Bridge Bridge between WLAN- Client (A) and WLAN-AP (B) swap MAC: • addresses on the interface A nould be replaced with the evice. own frames: Specifies if the own f rames (frames from and to own frames: Specifies if the own frames (frames from and to the device) should be ignored for the analyzing (recommended).